jcole-sec/CSC-842/Module 02 - PCAP Traffic Analyzer/readme.md

 options:
   -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
-                        The directory path to scan.
+                        The directory path to scan for pcap files.
                         Default value: [current directory]

 Thanks for trying pcap_analyzer!